haejinjo/nasm-4-layer-study/final-outputs/cpt_mission_statement_from_foreword.md

 As a professional personal trainer, my mission is as follows:
 - I help people live healthier, more empowered lives.
 - I optimize human potential and performance.
 - Each client is unique in their health and fitness goals.
-I can train any person toward any goal.
+I can train any client toward any goal.

 I commit to learning and applying the latest evidence-based strategies, skills, and training techniques to guide my clients toward their goals safely, with integrity, and with lasting impact.